Study for adults with idiopathic sudden sensorineural hearing loss (ISSNHL) - open recruitment

 E-mail badania.kliniczne@csim.pl MA Iwona Tomaszewska-Hert +48 22 46 35 342

-Phone numbers do not apply to appointments and hearing tests at MEDINCUS clinics
+Phone numbers do not apply to scheduling appointments and hearing tests at MEDINCUS clinics